audiomuze/tagminder/README.md

 - adds [bit depth/sampling rate kHz], [Mixed Res] or [DSD] to end of all album names where an album is not redbook (16/44.1).
 This is because very few music servers differentiate different releases properly if they share exactly the same name, and the dev's typically don't see getting this right as a priority, and if they do they completely overengineer their solution rather than use tags

 - sets COMPILATION = 1 for all Various Artists albums and 0 for all others.
 Tests for presence or otherwise of ALBUMARTIST and whether __dirname of album begins with ‘VA -’  to make its determination.
-Does the same for all albums where the __dirname begins with ‘OST - ’.
+Does the same for all albums where the __dirname begins with ‘OST - ’ (denoting Orignal Sountrack).

-- removes 'Various Artists' from ALBUMARTIST
+- removes 'Various Artists' from ALBUMARTIST tag

-- writes out multiple TAGNAME=value entries rather than TAGNAME=value1\\value2 delimited tag entries, and in doing so respects the underlying file type's tagging 'specification' (if one considers the bull that's been conjured over the years to be standards).
+- writes out multiple TAGNAME=value entries rather than TAGNAME=value1\\value2 delimited tag entries, and in doing so respects the underlying file type's tagging 'specification' (if one considers the bull that's been conjured over the years to be standards)

-- normalises RELEASETYPE entries to `First Letter Caps` for better presentation in music server front-ends that leverage RELEASETYPE (support for RELEASETYPE was recently added to Logitechmediaserver massively improving its ability to list an artist's work in a meanigful manner rather than as one long unstructured list)
+- normalises RELEASETYPE entries to `First Letter Caps` for better presentation in music server front-ends that leverage RELEASETYPE (support for RELEASETYPE was added to Logitechmediaserver massively improving its ability to list an artist's work in a meaningful manner rather than as one long unstructured list)

 - adds MusicBrainz identifiers to contributors (artists, albumartists, composers, engineers and producers) leveraging what already exists in your file tags or where a master table of MBID's exists it leverages that.
 Where a contributor name is associated with > 1 MBID in your tags these contributors are ignored so as not to conflate contributors.
-Check for tables _INF_namesakes_* for contributors requiring manual disambiguation.
+Check for tables _INF_namesakes_* for contributors requiring manual disambiguation and confirmation

 - Makes albumartist, artist, composer, engineer, producer text case consistent with their representation in the MusicBrainz ecosystem.
-If they don't exist it converts them to Firstlettercaps.
-Can also replace the test case of artist names in _REF_mb_disambiguated with matching names found in table _REF_contributor_matched_on_allmusic.
+If they don't exist in MusicBrainz it converts them to Firstlettercaps.
+Can also replace the text case of artist names in _REF_mb_disambiguated with matching names found in table _REF_contributor_matched_on_allmusic.
 So if you want to change the text case of a contributor throughout your collection, just add a record to _REF_contributor_matched_on_allmusic and populate the name in the text case of your choosing - records in _REF_mb_disambiguated are always updated to reflect the text case in _REF_contributor_matched_on_allmusic prior to being applied elsewhere.

 - removes zero padding from discnumber and track tags